Management

 Professor John Landon MD Chairman and Research Director

 Professor Landon was appointed to the University Chair of Chemical Pathology at Saint Bartholomew’s Hospital in 1968.
 The Department was best known for its research activities, based mainly on the diagnostic use of antibodies.
 He took early retirement to concentrate on his business activities which started in the mid 1970s when he co-founded a private pathology service (Technical Laboratory Services, TLS) dealing with specimens originating in the United Kingdom and a second (International Laboratory Services, ILS) receiving clinical specimens from overseas.
-He was joined at TLS by Dr. Ruth Coxon and both companies operated profitably until sold in 1984.
+Both companies operated profitably until sold in 1984.
 Professor Landon founded Polyclonal Antibodies Limited (PAL) in mid-Wales in 1983 and Therapeutic Antibodies Limited (TAb) in 1984 which was also mainly located in Wales.
 He was successful in raising £1.6 million of venture capital for PAL and in 1990 the two companies were merged under the name of Therapeutic Antibodies with Professor Landon in charge of the UK operations and R&D. In 1996, he helped TAb obtain a full listing on the London Stock Market.
-Finally, Professor Landon retired from TAb in September 1998 in order to establish and help manage MicroPharm.
+Finally, Professor Landon retired from TAb in September 1998 in order to establish MicroPharm.

 Dr Coxon spent her early years in the Department of Chemical Pathology at Saint Thomas’s Hospital Medical School.
 In 1976, she joined Professor Landon as Laboratory Manager of TLS.
 Later she moved to the Department of Chemical Pathology at the Medical College of Saint Bartholomew’s Hospital and obtained a PhD for basic research on antibodies to TNF alpha for therapeutic use culminating in clinical trials.
 She joined TAb in 1996 to head the Clinical Research and Assay Laboratory and also left TAb in September 1998 in order to found and help manage MicroPharm.